Benefits of collaboration

 Benefits of networks

-Sharing best practice is a fundamental part of role for anyone working within medication safety.
+Sharing best practice is a fundamental part of the role for anyone working within medication safety.
 There are a number of regional meetings and groups that support effective networking and sharing of resources and information.

-Regional MSO networks
+Regional and local MSO networks

 These groups allow for setting of local safety workplans to respond to regional priorities.
 They provide timely virtual support for issues of urgency as well as scheduled meetings with a set agenda to address longer term safety initiatives.